phetsims/qa/documentation/qa-book.md

 7. On at least one platform, run a fuzz test on the debug version of the RC to look for assertions.
 To do this, add the query parameter `?fuzz`.

+#### RC Test Types

+There are three types of rc test types.
+The firs is a full RC, which will not have any extra labels and should follow all instructions.
+Second is the RC-Lite which will have fewer devices/platforms for a faster test.
+Third is a Spot Check which focuses mostly on issue confirmations.

 #### Full Screen Test

 To do the full screen test, do the following: